Facilities Fees and Fines

 Any resident who changes rooms without approval from the HRL Office will be fined.

 When receiving a roommate or when checking out, a current resident is expected to adequately prepare by cleaning/clearing the designated roommate space.
 Failure to prepare for a roommate will result in a $100 fine.

 Residents who do not have all screens properly placed in their windows will be assessed an average of $55 per screen.
-(The total cost is dependent on quote for parts and labor provided by the Department of Facilities Services.)
+(The total cost is dependent on the quote for parts and labor provided by the Department of Facilities Services.)

 Residents will be assessed a charge to their student account if the living or common room television box, television remote, or television cords go missing.
-The cost for the television box is $75, the television remote, and television cords are $25 each.
+The cost for the television box is $75; the television remote and television cords are $25 each.

 Residents are responsible for trash in the community.
 Residents in suite-style halls may dispose of trash in the waste baskets provided in the suites during the year, however, during check-in and check-out seasons, must dispose of all trash in the outside dumpsters.
 Residents living in the apartments are responsible for walking all trash to the dumpsters.
 Setting bags of trash in the hallways or allowing trash to build up in the room, which attracts rodents, causes abrasive smells, and damages the carpets and flooring, may result in fines.